AnimosWorkshop/Sor-Vault/Sign of Remembrance/Mechanics/Basics/Dice Rolls.md

 All dice rolls can be categorized into five main categories, being: the attack roll, the damage roll, the saving throw, the attribute check and the flat check.
 The common property almost all rolls have is their need to meet a certain minimum in order to succeed.
 Such minimum is often called a Difficulty Class, or DC for short.
 A "basic DC" is the standard formula for calculating the DC for an action against another creature.
 The basic DC is usually defined with a skill in mind, and is equal to 10 + the creature's bonus for that skill.

+>[!example]
-For example - a basic Athletics (Strength) DC will be equal to 10 + the target's Strength modifier + the Target's proficiency bonus with the Athletics skill.
+>A basic Athletics (Strength) DC will be equal to 10 + the target's Strength modifier + the Target's proficiency bonus with the Athletics skill.

 ### Attack Rolls